 It is not unusual for journalists to find knowledge about the personal life of a celebrity and post such gossip on their media outlets.
 Doxxing, on the other hand, isn’t your usual entertainment news.
 Here, the hacker publishes confidential details about the celebrity, such as their payment card information, email address, social security number or phone numbers.

 Doxxing has influenced celebrities such as Paris Hilton, Kim Kardashian, Joe Biden, Hillary Clinton, and President Donald Trump, among many others.

-A group of Russian hackers doxed 12 high-profile celebrities and politicians in 2013, according to TMZ, by publishing their SSNs, mortgage numbers, credit card details, car loans, banking, and other information on a website.
+A group of hackers doxed 12 high-profile celebrities and politicians in 2013, according to TMZ, by publishing their SSNs, mortgage numbers, credit card details, car loans, banking, and other information on a website.

 2. Faulty Doxxing

 Doxxing is often carried out by internet vigilantes who are too lazy to thoroughly study or examine their goals to ensure they are dealing with the right individual.
 Alternatively, they mistakenly connect individuals to events or conditions that are unrelated to them.
 Because of such “faulty” doxing, hence the term, innocent individuals face: